Igor-Koniukhov/app-for-certification/README.md

 app-for-certification
 ==================

 - This [React] app was initialized with [create-near-app].
-- App for education, survey, and certification.
-The process of learning, testing knowledge and elapsed time is hashed.
-The certificate is stored as NFT.
+- The application for passing tests or exams and in a case, you succeed you get certificate which you could print in PDF format or mint and get your certificate with information about your results as NFT.

 Quick Start
 ===========